yusufyilmaz00/Integral-Project-ISEP/docs/sprintA/us005/01.requirements-engineering/Readme.md

 * **AC1:** All required fields must be filled in.
 * **AC2:** Collaborator can not  be in 2 different team at the same time.

-### ?????
-1.4.
+### 1.4.
 Found out Dependencies

-* There is a dependency on "US001 - Register Skills"  as there must be at least one skill to adding to team being created.
+* There is a dependency on "US01 - Register Skills"  as there must be at least one skill to adding to team being created.
-* There is a dependency on "US003 - Register Collaborator"  as there must be at least one collaborator to adding to team being created.
+* There is a dependency on "US03 - Register Collaborator"  as there must be at least one collaborator to adding to team being created.
-* ???
-There is a dependency on "US004 - Assign Skills"  as there must be at least one collaborator to adding to team being created.
+* There is a dependency on "US04 - Assign Skills" as there must be at least one skill assigned to collaborator.

 ### 1.5 Input and Output Data